paraslonic/GCB_MAN/source/general.rst

 Graph representation of genomes
 -------------------------------------------------------

-Let’s consider three genomes in which orthology groups were inferred.
-To make a graph representation of the genome order in these genomes we will consider each orthology group as a node.
+Let’s consider three genomes in which orthogroups were inferred.
+To make a graph representation of the gene neigbourhoods in these genomes we will consider each orthogroup as a node.
 Nodes are connected by an edge if there is at least one genome in which corresponding genes (orthology groups representatives) are adjacent.

 .. image:: img/general/graph_scheme.png
         :alt: graph scheme
         :align:   center

-Genes are considered to be located on the same strand and are ordered by their centered position: (start + end)/2 on a replicon (contig).
+In our approach, genes are ordered by their centered position: (start + end)/2 on a replicon (contig).
 Each replicon (contig) is treated separately.
-Because gene order in a set of genomes is represented by a directed graph, genomes are aligned against each other before graph construction to optimize their orientation.
+Strand information is ignored in graph building procedure.
+Because gene order in a set of genomes is represented by a directed graph, genomes may be co-aligned against each other before graph construction to optimize their orientation, but this does not significantly affect the result.

-Paralogous genes can be orthologized and be incorporated in graph.
+Several genes from one genome may be present in same orthogroup (paralogous genes).
+This makes inapplicable the above described scheme, and we propose two possible way-outs.
+The first approach is to skip such orthogroups in the graph for genomes containing paralogs (however, the same orthogroup will be included in the graph for genomes containing no paralogs).
+Or paralogous genes can be orthologized and be incorporated in the graph.
 By orthologization we mean procedure, which delineate paralogues genes by adding unique suffix to each unique paralogous gene context.
 For example, sequence of genes: A -> B -> C -> D -> B -> E, after orthologization becomes A -> B_1 -> C -> D -> B_2 -> E.

+The graph representation allows compactly represent possible variants of the repertoire and the neigbourhood of genes in genomes.
+However, complete graph of all genomes will be too complicated for visualization, unless you are working with viruses.
+To explore a certain region of interest (gene, operon, genomic island), subgraphs can be generated.
+Subgraph is part of a total graph that represents some specific region of the reference genome.

 Complexity profile
 -------------------------